and-kost/sample-react-redux-ts/README.md

-# Sample of using React with Redux andTypescript
+# Sample of using React with Redux and Typescript

 ## Available Scripts